markkhoo/Camp-Scout/README.md

 The user is then able to browse through all of the results and pick a trail that looks interesting.
 When the user selects a trail and clicks on the trail card, the user is then redirected to a details page.
 In the details page, the user will find more information on the specific trail the user clicked.
 Information such as trail description, trail rating, trail difficulty, a photo of the trail, and a five day weather forecast of the trail.

+The user is then able to return to the search page and start a new search if they like to.
+Additionally, the application is able to save the search history.
+What that means is that the user can easily compare the trails that have been clicked and make a better decision.